The provisions of the federal COBRA law provide a valuable benefit to employees.

 Best of all, outsourcing COBRA administration gives your human resources team peace of mind.
 They will treat all employees equally.
 You won’t have to put your human resources employees in a position to remove an employee from COBRA coverage.
 You won’t have to put your human resources employees in a position where they are forced to remove an employee from COBRA coverage.
 Your business will also avoid potential legal consequences of non-compliance.

-If your clients aren’t taking COBRA seriously, it’s time to partner with a Ameriflex.
+If your clients aren’t taking COBRA seriously, it’s time to partner with Ameriflex.
 Our team of experts provide the experience and resources needed to ensure COBRA compliance from start to finish.
+COBRA deadlines for 2022 have been extended; see the details.

 Request a demo today to learn how our comprehensive COBRA solution can put your mind at ease.